FreddyMaster/Debug-Duckers-Megathread/README.md

     > Step 7: After all of them are done downloading, click on move downloaded course to Gdrive and it should send the files to your Gdrive.
 Enjoy your courses!

 ### Ultimate Guide to Nintendo Piracy (NES->Wii U)

+### External Guides

+- [How to use eMule in 2018](https://archive.is/j1T6o) An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.
+- [How To Get Everything On Netflix](https://www.removeddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv/) Recovered Link to a post by /u/huldre99
+- [How To Host "Questionable" Websites v4.0](https://weboas.is/media/host.pdf) PDF from weboas.is.
+There are also [PNG](https://weboas.is/media/host.png), [PSD](https://weboas.is/media/host.psd), and [TXT](https://weboas.is/media/host.txt) versions
+- [How To Stream Movies, TV, Anime & Sports Online](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/index) :star2: Huge list by /u/nbatman

 ## XXX